SyneRBI/SIRF/src/torch/README.md

 The wrapper provides three main classes:

 1.  `SIRFTorchOperator`: Wraps a SIRF `Operator` (e.g., a projection operator).
-Applies the operator forward pass, and applies the adjoint in backward pass.
+Applies the operator forward pass, and applies the adjoint of the Jacobian in backward pass.
-2.  `SIRFTorchObjectiveFunction`: Wraps a SIRF `ObjectiveFunction` for computes the value in the forward pass, and objective function gradient in backward pass.
+2.  `SIRFTorchObjectiveFunction`: Wraps a SIRF `ObjectiveFunction` for computing its value in the forward pass, and multiplying with the objective function gradient in the backward pass.
 3.  `SIRFTorchObjectiveFunctionGradient`: Wraps a SIRF `ObjectiveFunction` that computes the objective function gradients in the forward pass and the Hessian-vector product in the backward pass.
-In the backward the Hessian is evaluated at the point which the objective functions gradient was evaluated.
+In the backward the Hessian is evaluated at the point which the objective function's gradient was evaluated.

 These classes use custom `torch.autograd.Function` implementations (`_Operator`, `_ObjectiveFunction`, and `_ObjectiveFunctionGradient`) to define the forward and backward passes, handling the conversions between PyTorch tensors and SIRF objects.